david-abel/simple_rl/CONTRIBUTING.md

   * Indent with spaces.
   * Spaces after all list items and algebraic operators (ex: ["a", "b", 5 + 6]).
   * Doc-strings follow the (now deprecated, sadly) [Google doc-string format](https://google.github.io/styleguide/pyguide.html#Comments).
 Please use this until this contribution guide says otherwise.
-  * Separate standard python imports from non-python imports, with python imports appearing first.
+  * Separate standard python imports from non-python imports at the top of each file, with python imports appearing first.

-I'll add on as I think of more!

 Best,
 Dave Abel (david_abel@brown.edu)